binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 to skip.

 First thing we'll need is an "old" store.
-I'll set one up without any plugins, just Spree 1.3.
+I'll set one up without any plugins, just spree 1.3.
 I assume you have Ruby 1.9 or 2.0 installed.
 This is on my regular development machine running Ubuntu 13.10:

 ~~~